catderohan/BikeSharing-Tableau/README.md

  ![](Resources/TripbyWeekdayforEachHour.PNG)

- Next we broke out this visualization by gender.
+ Then we broke out this visualization by gender.
 Here we can see that males checked out bikes between 8 am and 5 pm showing males are using bikes to commute to work whereas females were more even throughout the day.
 This shows us males are more likely to bike to work than females.
 Weekends also showed moderate usage for both females and males.

 ![](Resources/TripsbyGender.PNG)